 Some reviewers did have some issues with the belt riding up, but it wasn’t so bad that they stopped using it and they were in the minority.
 The fit is snug (which helps keep stuff in the pockets from falling out) without cutting off circulation.
 The material, too, is soft, which feels nice against the skin said, multiple reviewers.

 The FlipBelt comes in three sizes, small, medium, and large.
-It’s not adjustable so you’ll need to make sure you’re picking the correct size before you buy.
+It’s not adjustable so you’ll need to make sure you pick the correct size before you buy it.
 Some reviewers found the sizing was a bit limited.
 There are only three size options, so runners who fall outside the sizing chart are out of luck.

 When it comes to storage capacity, reviewers found that the FlipBelt was able to carry a whole lot of stuff

 are big enough to fit the iPhone 6 Plus, the LG G4, and more.
 On its own, the belt is not heavy at all.
 It weighs about 2.5 ounces, give or take, depending on the size selected.
 Keep in mind, not all the pockets are equal in size.
 It shouldn't matter too much, though, since it's unlikely that you'll want to carry four Smartphones.

 While the FlipBelt is machine washable, some reviewers pointed out that it seemed to begin to lose its shape and elasticity after a few washes.
 The FlipBelt seams also seem to fray quicker than other waist packs do.
 Over time, some reviewers even say, the belt starts to look a little bulkier when worn since it doesn’t lay as flat against the body

 anymore.
 It won't hold up for years but that doesn't mean you should completely write it off.
 It offers more storage space than some waist belts and provides secure but easy access to items